Faroe Islands: Transport

 By road, the main islands are connected by bridges and tunnels.
 Government-owned Strandfaraskip Landsins provides public bus and ferry service to the main towns and villages.
 There are no railways.

 By air, Scandinavian Airlines and the government-owned Atlantic Airways both have scheduled international flights to Vágar Airport, the islands' only airport.
 Atlantic Airways also provides helicopter service to each of the islands.
-All civil aviation matters are controlled from the Civil Aviation Administration Denmark.
+All civil aviation matters are controlled by the Civil Aviation Administration Denmark.

-By sea, Smyril Line operates a regular international passenger, car and freight service linking the Faroe Islands with Seyðisfjörður, Iceland and Hirtshals, Denmark.
+By sea, Smyril Line operates a regular international passenger, car, and freight service linking the Faroe Islands with Seyðisfjörður, Iceland and Hirtshals, Denmark.

-Because of the rugged terrain, road transport in the Faroe Islands was not as extensive as in other parts of the world.
-This has now changed, and the infrastructure has been developed extensively.
-Some 80 percent of the population of the islands is connected by tunnels through the mountains and between the islands, bridges and causeways that link together the three largest islands and three other islands to the northeast.
-While the other two large islands to the south, Sandoy and Suðuroy, are connected to the main area with ferries, the small islands Koltur and Stóra Dímun have no ferry connection, only a helicopter service.
-Other small islands—Mykines to the west, Kalsoy, Svínoy and Fugloy to the north, Hestur west of Streymoy, and Nólsoy east of Tórshavn—have smaller ferries and some of these islands also have a helicopter service.
+The Faroes have a highly developed road network connecting almost all settlements by tunnels through the mountains and between the islands, bridges, and causeways that link together the four largest islands and three islands to the northeast.
+Suðuroy is the only major island not connected by a fixed link.

+Koltur and Stóra Dímun have no ferry connection, only a helicopter service.
+Other small islands—Mykines to the west, Kalsoy, Svínoy and Fugloy to the north, Hestur west of Streymoy, and Nólsoy east of Tórshavn—have smaller ferries and some of these islands also have helicopter service.

-In February 2014 all the political parties of the Løgting agreed on making two new subsea tunnels, one between Streymoy and Eysturoy (the Eysturoyartunnilin) and one between Streymoy and Sandoy (Sandoyartunnilin).
-The plan was that both tunnels should open in 2021 and not be private.
-The work to dig the Eysturoy-tunnel started on 1 March 2016 above the village of Hvítanes near Tórshavn, and it opened for traffic in late 2020.
-The Sandoyartunnilin is now expected to open in late 2023.
+Since 2014, the Faroese government has emphasized expanding fixed road connections between islands.
+In 2020 the Eysturoyartunnilin opened, greatly reducing travel time between Eysturoy and Tórshavn.
+In 2023, the Faroes' longest single-length tunnel opened, Sandoyartunnilin, linking Sandoy to the greater Faroese road network on Streymoy.